The secret to a good night’s sleep? It might be your dreams

 INSUFFICIENT EVIDENCE

-— No evidence in archive to verify the correlation between dream depth and sleep depth
+No evidence was found to confirm or refute the claim exploring the relationship between dream depth and perceived sleep depth.

 “Researchers analysed 196 overnight recordings from 44 healthy adults”